 Brenda Wright Sheppard

 My earliest memories involve music.
 My dad played piano, guitar, and sang.
 There were always rehearsals and impromptu gatherings around the piano when I was growing up.
-The name “Wrightings and Lessons” is in honor of Dad’s side of the family.
+The name “Wrightings and Lessons” is in honor of Dad.

 I began playing piano when I was ten years old.
 I played at church, in gospel groups, weddings, and school events.
 Dad taught me basic chords.
 I continued to learn to play by listening to music and figuring out how to play the chords and styles that I heard.

 When I went to college, I studied music.
-Most of my classmates read music well.
-I could barely read the notes and literally had to count lines and spaces, but once I figured out the notes, I could analyze the music because I understood chord relationships from playing by ear.
+While I had little experience playing from traditional music notation, I could analyze the music because I understood chord relationships from playing by ear.

-I completed a Bachelor of Arts degree in Music in 1991.
-In 1993, I completed a Master of Business Administration (MBA).
-I taught Business Management courses to adult learners in career colleges for ten years.
+I completed a Bachelor of Arts degree in Music and continued my education by earning a Master of Business Administration (MBA).
+I taught Business Management courses to adult learners in career colleges for years.

-I rarely used the music degree in my occupation until starting this business in 2015.
+I rarely used the music degree in my occupation until starting Wrightings and Lessons.
 I’ve used it on a regular basis serving in church and in my community.
-Living in Nashville, offers a unique opportunity to work with very good players.
+Living in the Nashville area, offers a unique opportunity to work with very good musicians.
 Thanks to musicians such as Glen Dickerson (see more about Glen in the Endorsements section), I learned to read and write charts using the Nashville Number System.

 The Teaching Method